couchbase-partners/google-gke-couchbase/README.md

 You will need a GCP account.
 We also need to install glcoud.
 Instructions for installing the Google Cloud SDK that includes gcloud are [here](https://cloud.google.com/sdk/).

-To set up your Google environment, run the command:
+To set up your Google environment, run the command (be sure to select a default region):

     gcloud init